What is Waterproof Carpet: Magic or Science?

 Carpet tiles can be water-resistant, but not completely waterproof.
 If this level of moisture resistance is enough for you, then you’ll also enjoy the other benefits of carpet tiles.
 They are easy to install, budget-friendly, and many can be used both indoors and outdoors.

 Waterproof carpet rolls are completely waterproof, and not just water-resistant.
 This premium wall to wall carpet is perfect for indoor use at any level of the home.
 Installation requires more effort compared to carpet tiles, and waterproof broadloom rolls are typically more expensive, but it’s worth in to have 100% moisture resistance.

 Waterproof Carpet Pros

 By now, you probably have a good idea about all the benefits of having waterproof carpet.
 But let’s summarize:

-- Bye Bye Stains- soiling and staining is a thing of the past.
+- Bye-Bye Stains: Since the material repels spills, soiling and staining are a thing of the past.

 Waterproof Carpet Cons

 I know this carpet is a scientific marvel, but there are a few drawbacks:

 - Waterproof vs. water-resistant: If you want a 100% waterproof floor, make sure a product isn’t just water-resistant before you make a purchase.